gvwilson/sensibleadventures/nardica/nardica.md

-The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers, the salty tang of seaweed soup, and the heavy mug of people who washed when they could afford the fresh water.
+The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers, the salty tang of seaweed soup, and the heavy mug of people who spent most of their lives wrapped in warm clothing.

 Iffy paused in front of a stall selling rats with startling blue eyes.
 "They make great pets.
 Or snacks!" the man said,